Skip to main content

 The Precinct was developed by Fallen Tree Games Ltd.

-The Precinct has received positive reviews from players.
-Most players liked this game for its story but disliked it for its optimization.
+The Precinct has received neutral reviews from players and neutral reviews from critics.
+Most players liked The Precinct for its story but disliked it for its optimization.

 The Precinct is a single player game.